 - A backdrop for popular shows like Game Of Thrones, Iceland during this month will give you the right feels

-15 Experiences To Witness The Best Of Iceland In December
+15 Experiences To Have In Iceland In December

 Home to a lot of hot springs, hot pools, and hot pots, the Iceland winter is an ideal time to take a dip and rejuvenate yourself.
 And of all the places, the Blue Lagoon is the best one to visit.
 True to its name, the geothermal spa sea water here looks too blue only during the winters, which only enhances the beauty of this place.